glowieframework/glowie-website/documentation/v1.x/getting-started/app-configuration.md

 **skeltch.cache**
 Enables views caching for Skeltch.
 This is highly recommended in a production environment.

+**skeltch.path**
+Path where to store the cached views.

 **error_reporting.level**
 The error reporting level for PHP exceptions.

 **error_reporting.logging**
 Enables or disables error logging for your application.

+**error_reporting.file**
+Location of the error log file.

+**session.name**
+Name for the session cookie of your application.

 **session.lifetime**
 Maximum amount of time (in seconds) for storing unused session files.

 **session.gc_cleaning**
 Number of requests when to run the garbage collector and delete unused session files.

+**session.path**
+Path where to store the session files. **Caution:** It must not be a public accessible path, since it will contain sensitive data from your users.

+**session.secure**
+Blocks your application to use sessions while in non-HTTPS protocol.

+**session.restrict**
+Blocks your application scripts (like JS) from reading the session data.

+**cookies.secure**
+Blocks your application to use cookies while in non-HTTPS protocol.

+**cookies.restrict**
+Blocks your application scripts (like JS) from reading the cookies data.

 **secret.app_key**
 Key to use with encrypting functions.
 Be sure to use a strong key.